apiboxgo/user-service/README.md

 # ApiGoBoX

-This is a simple api skeleton by Go
+This is a simple api user service by Go

 Install